 - Using a scope to examine your digestive system.
 A thin, flexible, lighted instrument (endoscope) is passed down your throat so that your doctor can view your esophagus, stomach and the first part of your small intestine (duodenum).
 This will also allow the doctor to collect small pieces of tissue from your duodenum to look for inflammation.

-Medications that may help in managing the signs and symptoms of nonulcer stomach pain include:
+Medications that may help in managing the signs and symptoms of functional dyspepsia include:

 - Over-the-counter gas remedies.
 Drugs that contain the ingredient simethicone may provide some relief by reducing intestinal gas.
 Examples of gas-relieving remedies include Mylanta and Gas-X.

 - Medications to reduce acid production.
-Called H-2-receptor blockers, these medications are available over-the-counter and include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine (Zantac 75).
+Called H-2-receptor blockers, these medications are available over-the-counter and include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine.
 Stronger versions of these medications are available in prescription form.

 Medications that block acid 'pumps.'
 Proton pump inhibitors shut down the acid "pumps" within acid-secreting stomach cells.
 Proton pump inhibitors reduce acid by blocking the action of these tiny pumps.